-While providing selfies, passwords, and logins meets the requirements for low-risk operations, when it comes to verifying risky transactions, services like VideoID step in.
+While providing selfies, passwords, and logins meet the requirements for low-risk operations, when it comes to verifying risky transactions, services like VideoID step in.
 Interestingly, this technology takes advantage of artificial intelligence in tandem with video streaming.
 Together, they help banking organizations identify customers within a few seconds.

 Nowadays, no one is surprised when a provider of any digital services or products asks customers to verify their accounts.
-For example, when it comes to Facebook verification, you can request a blue verified badge that confirms your identity as a page owner.
+For example, when it comes to Facebook account details verification, you can request a blue verified badge that confirms your identity as a page owner.
 The same goes for YouTube or Twitter verification.
-The most common scenario for this process implies complying with terms of service.
+The most common scenario for this bank verification process implies complying with terms of service.
 Sequentially, these require you to provide a real full name along with a government-issued ID photo.

 Nonetheless, having undergone these procedures, you’re not guaranteed to get the verification badge.
-In case you’re interested in how to get verified on Instagram or request verification Microsoft account, most scenarios will remain similar enough.
+In case you’re interested in how to get verified on Instagram or request verification from a Microsoft account, most scenarios will remain similar enough.
 This is needed to unify and simplify registration or verification processes.
 Technologies are meant to simplify our lives, aren’t they?

 Virtual Bank Account for PayPal Verification

 PayPal is by far one of the most famous payment platforms in the global marketplace.
 Before gaining access to a broad range of financial services available, you have to register and use bank verification services.
 There’s no need to explain that virtual bank accounts allow customers to make use of banking operations without having to visit brick-and-mortar institutions.
 By verifying it, you get non-resident bank accounts in Europe and the US to conduct transactions on B2B platforms.